Tubitv/TubiPlayer/README.md

                  startActivity(intent);
 ```

-2. The playback is still handle by standalone **DoubleViewTubiPlayerActivity** by using the above usage.
-In addition to play a video, if you also want to implement pre-roll, and middle-roll video ads, then there are more steps needed:
+2. If you want to implement pre-roll or middle-roll video ads, use the DoubleViewTubiPlayerActivity implementation from step 1, and then follow the additional steps:
-    1. First the presumption is all the video ads need to be real time and dynamic, meaning all the ads are not fetched until they are needed.
+    1. First, the presumption is that all the video ads need to be real time and dynamic, meaning all the ads are not fetched until they are needed.
+If you choose not to do real time, you can hardcode CuePoints or Ad Response for a fixed logic.
-    2. Therefore, You need to know at beginning of playback at which positions has opportunity to show ads, in another words the list of positions during the main video to fetch ads from server, we called it the ***CuePoints***.
+    2. You need to know at beginning of playback at which positions ads may need to show.
+All the video ads need to be real time and dynamic, meaning they are not fetched until they are needed.
+       We call the list of positions during the main video to fetch ads from server ***CuePoints***.
-    3. Then, when the main video proceed to cuepoints, you need to fetch the ads from your desired repository, your repository can return any number of ads to display during this cuepoint.
-(0 - any)
+    3. When the main video reaches a CuePoint, you need to fetch the ads from your desired repository.
+It can return any number of ads to display during this CuePoint, including none at all.
     4. The **AdInterface** has two callbacks, since those there are ***RetrieveAdCallback*** callback in method params, you can choose to implement your own **asynchronous** implementation.
 You can use **AdRetriever** and **CuePointsRetriever** for customized fetching functionality.
         1. ***void fetchAd(AdRetriever retriever, RetrieveAdCallback callback)***
         2. ***void fetchQuePoint(CuePointsRetriever retriever, CuePointCallBack callBack)***